 Further, the local plan codes do not specifically address local park requirements and as such, the proposed provisions in the Reconfiguring a lot code will prevail.

-Recommended Changes (Local Parks
+Council decision (Local Parks)

 In considering the issues raised by submissions, it is recommended that no change is made to this proposed amendment item.